Understanding the AWS Pricing: Model, Principles, Overview

 - Standard RI: This option is ideal for workloads that have consistent performance requirements over an extended period of time.
 With Standard RIs, customers can reserve capacity in a specific Availability Zone, ensuring that they can launch instances when needed, even during periods of high demand.

 - Convertible RI: This option provides greater flexibility as it allows customers to modify the instance attributes during the term of the reservation.
 This includes changing the instance family, operating system, or tenancy.
 Convertible RIs are suitable for workloads that require adaptability to changing requirements or technology advancements.

 Pros of Reserved Instances:

 - You may save up to 72% by making a long-term commitment

 - This model is more user-friendly compared to Spot Instances

-The saving plans pricing model was developed and launched in 2019.
-In this case, you have to choose the computing capacity you need (measured in a fixed price per hour) and make an instant commitment for 1-3 years.
+The Saving Plans pricing model was developed and launched in 2019.
+In this case as AWS pricing explained, you should choose the computing capacity you need (measured in a fixed price per hour) and make an instant commitment for 1-3 years.
 That’s, this model is an even more advanced embodiment of an on-demand approach, which in this case, is better predictable.

-- The easiest model to get started and proceed with
+- Easy to get started and proceed with, providing predictable expenses.

 AWS Pricing Plans